tgoldenphoenix/identity-service-api/README.md

 Hash user password with Bcrypt before saving to Database

-JWT-based authentication with [Nimbus JOSE + JWT](https://connect2id.com/products/nimbus-jose-jwt) library
+JWT-based authentication with oauth2 standard

+JWT-based authorization with two roles: USER and ADMIN

 Spring Security configs protected endpoints with JWT token

-DTO classes for:

-- User creat, user update
-- Api response